DanaeMtz/TRSXgenerator/README.md

     - **intent node** (zero-many).
     Each intent in the ontology has its own intent node.
         - **links node** (zero-one).
         An intent is linked to a set of entities.
-The links node describes the entities that can be used in sample annotations for this intent.
+The `links` node describes the entities that can be used in sample annotations for this intent.

+        The function `trsx_intents_node()` receives as argument a dictionary containing keys that represent one intent name and values of type list containing the corresponding entities for that intent.

         ```python
         from buildtrsx.build_ontology.build_ontology import trsx_intents_node